crisisfighters/crisisfighters.org/content/project-ideas.md

 title: Project Ideas
 featured_image: '/images/trash.jpg'
 omit_header_text: false
-description: What would you do to stop the crisis?
+description: Small things that could help the fight against the crisis.
 type: page
 menu:
   main:
     weight: 80
 ---

 In addition to the great [initiatives](initiatives) that are already out there, we want to collect inspiring ideas.
-[Reach out](mailto:hi@crisisfighters.org) to add more.
+[Email us](mailto:hi@crisisfighters.org) to add more.

 ## Decision Tree - "What can I do?"
 (Yet to be named)
+> A beautiful interactive decision tree that lets people find out how they can save civilization

 Many people ask themselves how they can help and googling that yields a lot of irrelevant info around personal consumption.
 While that's good and helps a tiny little bit, in reality we need to change mainstream politics globally.

 This idea is to create a beautiful, fun to use web page that allows people to answer a few questions to find out how they could contribute.

 Examples: Are you good at giving presentations? - Get a training as climate leader or similar.
 Are you a lawyer? - Join on of the many environmental litigation efforts; Do you own publicly traded stock? - Delegate your voting rights to Urgewald and similar initiatives; What city do you live in? - List of initiatives that have a local presence.

 ## flyGood.io
 > A mobile web app that allows offsetting flights and tipping initiatives